 With the evaluation project current research desiderates are processed.
-On the base of the qualitative and quantitative data to be raised, the potentials for further development of the supporting offers are worked out.
-Furthermore, the analysis of the general and offer-specific efficacy of supporting offers is the central in the data evaluation.
-For this purpose the results of the tests and the self-report of persons of different subsamples (among others) are compared.
+On the basis of qualitative and quantitative data to be raised, the potentials for further development of the supporting offers are worked out.
+Furthermore, the analysis of the general and offer-specific efficacy of supporting offers are central in the data evaluation.
+For this purpose the results of tests and self-reports of persons of different subsamples (among others) are compared.
 The results should enable a rational discussion concerning questions of further development and provision of supporting offers at ESS.
-Especially the school experiment "Additives Abitur" that is yet unique in Germany, has to be examined.
-In the case of a successful evaluation of this experiment, the possibility for implementing this program at other ESS-locations has to be discussed.
+Especially the school experiment 'Additives Abitur', which is yet unique in Germany, has to be examined.
+In the case of a successful evaluation of this experiment, the possibility for implementing this program at other ESS locations has to be discussed.

-Contact: jeffrey.sallen@uni-potsdam.de
+Contact: thomas.borchert@uni-leipzig.de